| PathEngine home | previous: | next: |

 <mesh> <mesh3D> <verts> <vert x="-100" y="100"/> <vert x="100" y="100"/> <vert x="-100" y="-100"/> <vert x="100" y="-100"/> </verts> <tris> <tri edge0StartVert="0" edge1StartVert="1" edge2StartVert="2"/> <tri edge0StartVert="1" edge1StartVert="3" edge2StartVert="2" edge2Connection="0"/> </tris> </mesh3D> </mesh> |

-The following attributes may be specified per tri: 'surfaceType' and 'sectionID'.
+The following attributes may be specified per tri: 'surfaceType', 'sectionID' and 'userData'.

 PE_FaceAttribute_SectionID